platformsh/platformsh-docs/docs/src/overview/pricing/sponsored.md

 * A software project released under a Free and Open Source license (*GPL, BSD, MIT, Apache, etc.)
 * A community-oriented conference or similar event run either by the community or a related non-profit corporation.
-For-profit events and organizations are not eligible.
+For-profit events and organizations aren't eligible.
 * An offline IT community organization, such as a local user group for a Free and Open Source project.
 * An online non-profit community project that supports one of the above.